mvanier/cl_tools/README.md

     :n     -- reduce to normal form
     :ms N  -- set maximum reduction step to N before it's considered an infinite loop (default = 25)

+## Literate syntax

+Literate filenames end in `.lclc`.
+A literate file is the same as a regular clc file except:

+* Lines that are not literate comments start with "> ";
+  the "> " is discarded and the rest of the line is processed as usual.

+* All other lines have a ";;| " prepended to them, so they are all literate comments.

 ## Usage